Algebraic File Synchronization: Adequacy and Completeness

 Let us consider therefore the marked command preceded by an unmarked command in $A$, and let the marked command be $\cxynv$, and the preceding unmarked command be $\czwmv$:

-As $A$ is simple and $\works{A}$, from Rules\nobreakspace \ref {ax_distantrel_breaks} to\nobreakspace \ref {ax_directparent_breaks} we know that these commands can only be on incomparable nodes or form a construction or destruction pair.
-In the first case, swapping the commands results in a sequence equivalent to $A$, and we show that the last two cases are impossible as they would lead to contradiction.
+As $A$ is simple and $\wrks{A}$, from Rule\nobreakspace \ref {ax_distantrel_breaks} and\nobreakspace Lemma\nobreakspace \ref {simple_distant_pairs} we know that these commands can only be on incomparable nodes or form a construction or destruction pair.
+In the first case, swapping the commands results in a sequence equivalent to $A$, and we show that the last two cases are impossible.

-In these cases, either $m=\parent(n)$ or $n=\parent(m)$.
-If $B$ has a command on $m$, then from Corollary\nobreakspace \ref {lemma:neighbor} we know that there is a $B'$ in $\orderset{B}$ where it is next to $\cxynv$ (also in $B$), and from Lemma\nobreakspace \ref {simple_reorder_equiv} we know that $B'\equiv B$.
-When describing our ordering algorithm in Section\nobreakspace \ref {ordering} we saw that the command on the parent path determines whether a pair of commands is a construction or destruction pair, and that this, in turn, determines whether the command on the child path must precede or follow the other command as otherwise the sequence would break all filesystems.
-This argument holds for both $A$ and $B$, and so the command on $m$ must be on the same side of the command on $n$ in both sequences.